pimpcapital/ParallelGit/README.md

 ParallelGit is a layer between application logic and Git.
 It abstracts away Git's low level object manipulation details and provides a friendly interface which extends the Java 7 NIO filesystem API.
 The filesystem itself operates in memory with data pulled from hard drive on demand.

 With ParallelGit an application can control a Git repository as it were a normal filesystem.
-Arbitrary branch and commit can be checked out at the minimal CPU and I/O cost.
+Arbitrary branch and commit can be checked out at the minimal resource cost.
 Multiple filesystem instances can be hosted simultaneously with no interference.

 I/O & performance explained
 ---------------------------
-Like with any data storage, the size of a single request is usually very small compared to the size of the repository.
-Pre-loading everything into memory is often an overkill in most scenarios.
+Like with any data storage, the size of a single request is usually very small compared to the total size of the repository.
+Pre-loading everything into memory is an overkill in most scenarios.

-To minimise I/O and memory usage, ParallelGit adopts the lazy loading strategy by only pulling the minimum necessary data from hard drive.
+To minimise I/O and memory usage, ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for every request.

 #### Read requests

-Imagine a branch with the below file tree in its `HEAD` commit.
-The task is to read the three `.java` files from this branch.
+Imagine a branch with the below file tree in its `HEAD` commit and a task is to read the 3 `.java` files from this branch.
 ```
  /
  ├──app-core